How to Choose Colors for Wall Art

 - Do you have a large area of color near your painting that isn’t technically your main room color?
 The color of a nearby wall, rug, or bedding will also be a great choice for your 3d flower color.
-For example, light gray flowers would look great near light gray walls, even if light gray isn’t the main color in your room.

 - Create contrast between the trunk or stems and the surrounding background.
 Choose a dark color for your trunk or stems when you choose a light background color.
 And choose a light color for your trunk or stems when you choose a dark background color.

 - Metallic gold tree trunks are an option if you want to bring out the gold furniture or accents in your room.

 If you are just starting to decorate your nursery, you can plan to coordinate with a focal art piece.
 Learn more about using art as an inspiration for your nursery design.

 Finding a piece of art you absolutely love is a great way to pick a color palette and mood for a room when your not sure where to start your decorating project.
 Your preference for an artwork can give you an idea of your style.
 For example, you might be drawn to bold color or neutrals, geometric or organic shapes, maximal or minimal design.
 Below are some ways to start exploring color pairing ideas for home décor.